monowai/beancounter/jar-auth/README.md

 "scope": "beancounter profile email roles"
 ```

-In BC, the entire API is secured using a scope as you can see in `ResourceServerConfig`
+In BC, the entire MVC API is secured using a scope as you can see in `ResourceServerConfig`

 ```java
     http.cors().and()